 - Fall protection.
-Our broad line of fall protection equipment includes the following: confined space equipment; harnesses/fall arrest equipment; lanyards; and lifelines. - Ballistic body armor.
+Our broad line of fall protection equipment includes confined space equipment, harnesses/fall arrest equipment, lanyards, and lifelines. - Ballistic body armor.
 Our MSA Paraclete Releasable Assault Vest and Releasable Modular Vest are used primarily by the U.S. military, including Special Forces Units.
-Our ForceFieldTM Body Armor line features two concealable ballistic vests and one over-the-uniform tactical vest designed for SWAT applications.
+Our ForceFieldTM Body Armor line features concealable ballistic vests and over-the-uniform tactical vests designed primarily for law enforcement applications.

 Customers-Our customers generally fall into three categories: industrial and military end-users, distributors, and retail consumers.
 In North America, we make nearly all of our non-military sales through our distributors.
-In our Europe and International segments, we make our sales through both indirect and direct sales channels.
-Our U.S. military customers, which are comprised of multiple U.S. government entities, including the Department of Defense, accounted for approximately 8% of our 2006 sales.
-The year-end backlog of orders under contracts with U.S. government agencies was \$33.1 million in 2006, \$57.9 million in 2005, and \$80.8 million in 2004.
+In our European and International segments, we make our sales through both indirect and direct sales channels.
+Our U.S. military customers, which are comprised of multiple U.S. government entities, including the Department of Defense, accounted for approximately 8% of our 2007 sales.
+The year-end backlog of orders under contracts with U.S. government agencies was \$35.1 million in 2007, \$33.1 million in 2006, and \$57.9 million in 2005.